+Aviation timescales

+Knowledge Skills Behaviour

+Key timelines for aviation operations performance and consequences of not meeting them Operate each stage of the aviation operations performance to ensure timely accountability to the organisation operations performance to ensure timely accountability to the organisation

+Professional discussion

-Aviation timescales Skills Behaviour Operate each stage of the aviation operations performance to ensure timely aircraft movements Embrace and promote the values of the organisation.
-Display loyalty, integrity and accountability to the organisation Professional discussion Indicative assessment criteria AT1 - Describe how to effectively collect, maintain and process operational information relating to aircraft movements and operating conditions from all available sources AT2 - Describe the role and function of government and international agencies including ICAO, IATA and CAA AT3 - Outline reference sources for compliance with national and international rules and regulations, and aeronautical facilities AT4 - Outline your organisation's operations manual AT5 - Outline your organisation's communications and recording systems and procedures Skills Operate each stage of the aviation operations performance to ensure timely aircraft movements Professional discussion and process operational information relationst and international agencies including ICAO th national and international rules and regulated
+Indicative assessment criteria

+AT1 - Describe how to effectively collect, maintain and process operational information relating to aircraft movements and operating conditions from all available sources AT2 - Describe the role and function of government and international agencies including ICAO, IATA and CAA AT3 - Outline reference sources for compliance with national and international rules and regulations, and aeronautical facilities

+AT4 - Outline your organisation's operations manual AT5 - Outline your organisation's communications and recording systems and procedures

+Duratical about the
-Practical observation To pass, the following must be evidenced To gain a merit To gain a distinction AT6 - Ensure minimum performance expectations are met in own AT7 - Ensure team within area AT8 - Organise and prioritise work area of responsibilities of responsibility work to make the most efficient use of efficiently to meet and exceed time, and complete core and timescales to complete tasks relevant additional tasks within timescales

-Support flight operations
+Practical observation To pass, the following must be evidenced To gain a merit To gain a distinction AT6 - Ensure minimum performance expectations are met in own area of responsibilities AT7 - Ensure team within area of responsibility work efficiently to meet and exceed timescales to complete tasks AT8 - Organise and prioritise work to make the most efficient use of time, and complete core and relevant additional tasks within timescales the role of a specialist in supporting flight operations and operating conditions.
+How to devise and implement relevant procedures in the Support flight operations the role of a specialist in supporting flight operations and operating conditions.
+How to devise and implement relevant procedures in the Knowledge Skills an aviation incident/emergency Support and monitor team members to collect, collate and supply information and complete other duties during flight operations.

-Knowledge Skills

-The role of a specialist in supporting flight operations and operating conditions.
-How to devise and implement relevant procedures in the event of an aviation incident/emergency Support and monitor team members to collect, collate and supply information and complete other duties during flight operations.
 Devise and implement relevant procedures for use in the event of an aviation incident/emergency